ShiinaNeet/ShiinaNeet/README.md

 Hello!
-I am Neety, a graduating college student.
+I am Paolo, a recent IT Graduate.
 Currently living here in the Philippines 🇵🇭 Currently learning VueJS, React, Laravel, and .NET.
 <!---
 ShiinaNeet/ShiinaNeet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.